 If your baby seems frustrated at a meal, make sure the food is in a shape and size they can pick up.
 It is normal for your baby or toddler gets really messy with foods.
 Even though they can pick food up and feed themselves, mess is completely expected (and even encouraged) while eating.
 Even as your child becomes more proficient with utensils, don't be surprised if they revert back to eating with their hands.

 The 7.5-month-old below is practicing his emerging pincer grasp with great attention.
 Even though he won't refine it for a few months, he's trying to slide his fingers together.
 Offering some smaller foods with larger pieces helps challenge your baby for the next developmental step.

 Below is a video of an 11-month-old working on refining her pincer grasp.
 Notice how she still uses the middle finger with her index finger and thumb and reverts back to a more whole-hand grasp as well.
 With practice, she will use her true pincer grasp more and more!

 Here's a video of a 12-month-old rockin' her pincer grasp:

 Notice how this sweet baby (10 months) is focusing very hard on using his index and forefinger.
 As babies get older, their grasps get more specific and refined.

 This 11-month-old is practicing her pincer as well.

 This 14-month-old can use her pincer grasp to pick up a small pea.
 It takes a lot of practice to handle such small foods!

 Baby Lou, one of our BLW online course models (now 14 months), is going in for some beans with his pincer grasp.

 Once a baby has a pincer grasp it is recommended to offer baby a wide variety of shapes and sizes of food.
-Remember, just because a child has a pincer grasp does not mean she will use it for every food.
-Encourage easier pick up of foods by sprinkling crumbs onto a slippery food item for better grip.
+Remember, just because a child has a pincer grasp does not mean they will use it for every food.
+It's a gradual process!